denizcanbag/Shell/README.md

 ```

 - [x] Making cd command working like a charm :)
-- [x] Solve the infinity loop when batch command which have simultaneous jobs.
+- [x] Solve the infinity loop when batch command which have simultaneous jobs executes.
 - [ ] Improve the use of pirate language.

 Theme of the shell is pirate. ☠